Hover-zoom for buyer's agents: a listing-photo inspection checklist

-Hover-to-zoom is a surprisingly powerful tool for that.
-Here’s the checklist we’ve developed after watching real estate agents use Ultra Zoom on Zillow, Redfin, and Realtor.com.
+Hover-to-zoom is built for exactly that loop.
+Here’s the checklist we’ve put together after watching agents use Ultra Zoom on Zillow, Redfin, Realtor.com, and the MLS systems they actually log into every morning.

 Exterior photos

 Foundation and trim.
 Hover the corners of the house.
-Look for cracks in the foundation, gaps where trim meets siding, and efflorescence (the white powder that says water has been moving through masonry).
+Cracks in the foundation, gaps where trim meets siding, and efflorescence (the white powder that says water has been moving through masonry) all read at zoom level.

 Yard and drainage.
-Standing water, muddy patches, and unusual grading near the foundation show up at full zoom even if the agent didn’t highlight them.
+Standing water, muddy patches, and unusual grading near the foundation show up at full zoom even when the listing agent didn’t highlight them.

 Neighboring properties.
 Listing photos often frame around the neighbors for a reason.
 Zoom into the edges of exterior shots.
-You’ll sometimes see the corner of a commercial building, a power substation, or a junkyard that doesn’t appear in the listing description.
+The corner of a commercial building, a power substation, a junkyard, or a neighbor’s deferred-maintenance project that doesn’t appear in the listing description is exactly the kind of thing your client will notice on the tour and resent not knowing about.

 Interior photos